ca0v/android_lab/CameraPortrait/README.md

 - Zoom controls to adjust the camera zoom level.
 - Snapshot button to capture the current camera image, convert it to 8-bit grayscale, resize it to 72dpi, and save it to the device's photo library.
+- Play snapshot sound, give visual feedback, and display a success message after saving the image.